Pluto Press (London), August 2020

 - Vincent Liegey and Anitra Nelson ‘In Conversation on Exploring Degrowth‘ on 6 June, Global Degrowth Day — Good Life for All, 11.00 CET (19:00 AEST) — 10mins preview video here — 90min YouTube video here

 - Degrowth Vienna 2020 Conference: Strategies for Social–Ecological Transformation, 29 May–1 June.
-Vincent Liegey and Anitra Nelson on how and why they co-wrote Exploring Degrowth and strategies for establishing degrowth now — short video preview
+Vincent Liegey and Anitra Nelson on how and why Exploring Degrowth was written and strategies for establishing degrowth — short video preview